 Foundation Course.
 One 100-level course (0.5 unit) is required.
 Students may not take additional foundation courses for credit.

 SOCY 102 Social Dreamers: Marx, Nietzsche, and Freud

 SOCY 108 Public Life

 Area Courses.
-Nine courses (4 1/2 units) are required.
-At least one course (½ unit) must be taken in each of the four divisions of the sociology curriculum (institutions & change, culture & identity, social theory, research methods) and at least two courses (1 unit) must be taken in three of these divisions.
+Nine courses (4.5 units) are required.
+At least one course (0.5 unit) must be taken in each of the four areas of the sociology curriculum (institutions & change, culture & identity, social theory, research methods) and at least two courses (1 unit) must be taken in three of these areas.

 Core Courses.
 Sociology majors are required to take SOCY 262 and SOCY 271 as early as possible.
 Majors are also required to take two 300-level theory or methods courses of their choice.
 These core courses also count toward completion of area requirements.
 Students planning to attend graduate school in sociology or related fields are strongly encouraged to take more than four core courses.